BAC: Tell us a little about your upbringing.

-BAC: What do you do during your downtime?
-What kind of things do you do for relaxation?
+BAC: What do you do for downtime?

-BAC: How do you combat fear in the sport of wrestling?
+BAC: How do you combat fear?

 BAC: With those thoughts in mind, what’s your definition of a champion?

 CJ: A person who is purposeful, doesn’t settle for mediocrity.
-Doesn’t want to win, but lives to win.
+Doesn’t merely want to win, but lives to win.
 A person who is in love with accomplishing what no one else around is willing to do.
 Putting proven goals into action.

-CJ: Yes, I’ll start with my faith in God first.
-Recently, I tattooed “I Am Second” on my foot to permanently commit myself and my recognition to Christ.
-“I Am Second” means to me, regardless of what I want to “win” or accomplish, regardless of the “trophies” I strive to retain, regardless of my surroundings and public presence I may ever have, I will always put myself second to God.
-My family.
-Bethany Hamilton Soul Surfer, I couldn’t even imagine what to do if I lost a limb and my soul told me to continue my sport.
+CJ: Yes, I’ll start with my faith in God.
+Recently, I tattooed “I Am Second” on my foot to commit myself and my recognition to Christ.
+What that means to me is, regardless of what I want to win or accomplish, despite the trophies I strive to obtain, even considering the “value” of my surroundings and public presence I may ever have, I will always put myself second to God.
+I am also floored by extraordinary people like Bethany Hamilton, the Soul Surfer.
+I couldn’t even imagine what to do if I lost a limb and my soul told me to continue my sport.

 Written by: Adrian DeBarros